What is Renters Insurance and What Does it Cover?

 While there is no state-wide law enforcing renters insurance, many buildings and properties do require it, so read your lease carefully before signing.
 Remember, your property management company’s coverage only extends to the structure of the building, not each unit’s contents.
 Therefore, your building would be responsible for fixing your fallen ceiling, but not for replacing any of your belongings.

-Even if it’s not required by your property management company, knowing that you have good renters insurance coverage gives you peace of mind that you won’t go broke trying to replace your belongings after a burglary or a fire.
+Even if it’s not required by your property management company, knowing that you have good renters insurance coverage gives you peace of mind that you won’t go broke trying to replace your belongings should you experience a burglary or a fire.
 To be sure that your belongings are protected, renters insurance is a must.

 How much coverage do you need?